rose-tool/roset/README.md

 git clone https://github.com/hellt/vrnetlab
 ```

 2. Apply the patch located in the `vrnet_patches` folder.
-If you cloned `vrnetlab` in the root directory of ROSE-T:
+If you cloned `vrnetlab` in the root folder of ROSE-T:
 ```bash
 cd vrnetlab
 git apply ../vrnet_patches/vmx.patch